 The calendar established at Creation is luni-solar.
 It is the most accurate and precise of all time-keeping systems.

 In Scripture, each lunation starts with the celebration of a special day of worship: New Moon Day.
+Because it is a worship day, it cannot be counted as part of the 6 work days in the first week of each month.
 New Moon Day starts with the first dawn after the astronomical new moon also known as the conjunction.
 Six work days follow and then a seventh-day Sabbath on the eighth of the month.
 Three more weeks follow, ending on the 29th.
 Through measurement and calculation in the days leading up to the 29th, the time of conjunction is revealed so one can determine if the month has 29 or 30 days.
 No month ever has more than 30 days.

 The true luni-solar calendar is very user-friendly.
 Days of the week always fall on the same dates of the month.
 Every time a seventh-day Sabbath in Scripture is assigned a date, it always falls on the 8th, 15th, 22nd and 29th days of the month.